© 2026 Red River Radio

 Available On Air Stations

-Birthing Pains from Meta’s Data Center Construction Casting a Wide Net in North La.
+Part II: Birthing Pains from Meta’s Data Center Construction - Friday

 An 18-wheeler drives by the playground at Holly Ridge Elementary School in Holly Ridge, Louisiana, on Friday, October 17, 2025.
 The school shut down the playground this year over safety concerns due to trucks heading to the Meta construction site, less than a mile away from the school.